Agoric/documentation/CONTRIBUTING.md

 Use relative links instead of absolute ones for any links to files or folders in the Documentation repo.
 Relative links open in the same browser tab when clicked on, absolute links open a new tab.

-Use this trick to make writing relative links easier.
-While it's easy enough to, say, write a relative link to something in the same folder as the file you're writing (something like `(./assets/my-diagram.svg)` to include an image), it can be tricky to remember/figure out what the right syntax is for linking to a file two folders up, in a different upper folder, and then two levels down from there on a different branch of the file structure.
+Use this trick to make writing links easier.
+While it's easy enough to, say, write a relative link to something in the same folder as the file you're writing (something like `(./assets/my-diagram.svg)` to include an image), it can be tricky to remember/figure out what the right syntax is for relative linking to a file two folders up, in a different upper folder, and then two levels down from there on a different branch of the file structure.

-Instead, `main` is considered the top of the file hierarchy.
-So you can always get to, say, a Glossary entry by just linking to `(/glossary/#allocation)`; its path relative to `main`.
-Any path starting with just `/` is considered to start at `main`.
+Instead, VuePress considers `main` the top of the file hierarchy.
+So you can always get to, say, a Glossary entry by just linking to `(/glossary/#allocation)`; its path starting at `main`.
+Any path starting with just `/` starts at `main`.
+These links also open in the same browser tab.

-VuePress turns every header in a Markdown file to a named file location you can link to so clicking take you directly to that file location.
+VuePress turns every header in a Markdown file to an HTML anchor you can link to so clicking take you directly to that file location.
 At the end of the link, append a `#` to the file name, followed by the header text.
 The header text must be altered to be 1) all lower case.
-2) All punctuation and spaces are replaced by hyphens (except there aren't any trailing hyphens at the end)
+2) All non-alphanumerics, including spaces, are replaced by hyphens (except there aren't any trailing hyphens at the end).

 So, for example, the header `E(zoe).getBrands(instance)` is linked to by `zoe.md#e-zoe-getbrands-instance` (note the last `)` was not turned into a hyphen) and the header